Revisiting Acceptability Judgements: Related Work

-CoLA was included in the GLUE benchmark~\citep{2018GLUE}, but excluded from SuperGLUE~\citep{2019SGLUE} based on the rationale that language models' performance on this task had surpassed human at that time~\citep{2019XLNet}, even though this performance was far from perfect, and more advanced models later reported high inter-run variance on it~\citep{2019T5}.
+CoLA was included in the GLUE benchmark~\citep{2018GLUE}, but excluded from SuperGLUE~\citep{2019SGLUE} based on the rationale that language models' performance on this task had surpassed human at that time~\citep{2019XLNet}, even though this performance was far from perfect, and larger models later reported high inter-run variance on it~\citep{2019T5}.
 As a result, this particular linguistic aspect of language models has remained understudied in recent years.
+To the best of our knowledge, most work of LLMs did not report experimental results on this task~\citep{2020GPT3,2021Gopher,2022MT-NLG,2022LaMDA,2022Chinchilla,2022PaLM,2022OPT,2022BLOOM}.
+A notable exception is \citet{sinha-etal-2023-language}, which investigates how different contexts (context length, grammaticality type, etc.) for test examples affect the performance of language models (GPT-2 and five variants of OPT) in the minimal pair paradigm.